 Are low- and no-calorie sweeteners safe for children, people with diabetes, and pregnant or breastfeeding women?

 ADIs are established to ensure that LNCS are safe for all ages, life stages, and people with health conditions such as diabetes.
-There is one exception—people with phenylketonuria, a rare hereditary health condition, should avoid or limit their consumption of aspartame and other foods that contain the amino acid phenylalanine.
+There is one exception, however.
+People with phenylketonuria (PKU), a rare hereditary health condition, should avoid or limit their consumption of aspartame and other foods that contain the amino acid phenylalanine.

 Proper nutrition early in life is critical for development and helps put us on the path toward maintaining good health throughout our lifetime.
 Children can safely consume foods and beverages sweetened with LNCS as part of a healthy diet.
 Although the safety of LNCS is not disputed by professional organizations and official dietary guidance, recommendations have been made about the consumption of LNCS by children.
 The American Heart Association recommends regular consumption of water and other unsweetened beverages such as plain milk instead of beverages sweetened with LNCS, with some exceptions made for children with diabetes.
 The American Academy of Pediatrics recognizes that consuming foods and beverages sweetened with LNCS in place of sugar-sweetened varieties may benefit children with diabetes and obesity and may also reduce tooth decay.
 The 2020–2025 Dietary Guidelines for Americans do not recommend the consumption of LNCS by children younger than two years of age, so that infants and toddlers do not develop a preference for overly sweet foods during these formative years.